 "Philosophers should not play at being scientists."

-Philosophers can no better know what the mind is (nor how it functions) by thinking about it - than could geolgists know that the earth contained a mantle by thinking about a possible earth in a possible world.
+Philosophers can no better know what the mind is (nor how it functions) by thinking about it - anymore than could geolgists know that the earth contains a mantle by thinking about a possible earth in a possible world.
 The world matters more than what humans conjecture about what subsists in a possible world.
 If the human mind is a concrete entity, then it should be approached and treated with the proper respect that it deserves.

 Let's dispell this conceptual-fog with a more appropriate analogy - than the latter.
 From the 13th century - until recently, conscious experiences included thoughts, beliefs, desires, wishes, etc. Of late, the phrase "conscious experiences" has been narrowly redefined to exclude the foregoing "attitudes", only applying to "what it is like to experience x", i.e. qualia.
 One might construct an analogy with the phrase "conscious experiences", contrasting the old and new phrase-meanings with that of the intensity of illumination, radiated by differing light sources.

 To conclude: A zombie in a possible world is a dream.
 Inferences, drawn from pondering austere, zombie perfection to the ultimate nature of the human mind, are the contents of the dream.
-If I dream that I date a super-model, it's not the case that I have dated a supermodel - because the truth-conditions under which the super-model and I "dated" were only mind-dependent illusions, dreamed up by me.
+If I dream that I date a super-model, it's not the case that I have dated a supermodel - because the truth-conditions under which the super-model and I "dated" were but mind-dependent illusions, dreamed up by me.
 What are taken as "True" and "False" in a dream (or in a possible world scenario) should not be confused with mapping reality.
 Hence, we zombies just ain't real.

 E(x) E(y) [ Px ^ -My ^ Axy ] / E(y)My